zzw890827/aws-sap-questions/第5套/README.md

 113. A company wants to deploy an AWS WAF solution to manage AWS WAF rules across multiple AWS accounts.
 The accounts are managed under different OUs in AWS Organizations.
 Administrators must be able to add or remove accounts or OUs from managed AWS WAF rule sets as needed.
 Administrators also must have the ability to automatically update and remediate noncompliant AWS WAF rules in all accounts.
 Which solution meets these requirements with the EAST amount of operational overhead?
      - [ ] A. Use AWS Firewall Manager to manage AWS WAF rules across accounts in the organization.
 Use an AWS Systems Manager Parameter Store parameter to store account numbers and OUs to manage.
 Update the parameter as needed to add or remove accounts or OUs.
 Use an Amazon EventBridge (Amazon CloudWatch Events) rule to identify any changes to the parameter and to invoke an AWS Lambda function to update the security policy in the Firewall Manager administrative account.
      - [ ] B. Deploy an organization-wide AWS Config rule that requires all resources in the selected OUS to associate the AWS WAF rules.
-Deploy automated remediation actions by using AWS Lambda to fix noncompliant resources.
+Deploy automated remediation actions by using AWS Lambda to fi  noncompliant resources.
 Deploy AWS WAF rules by using an AWS CloudFormation stack set to target the same OU where the AWS Config rule is applied.
      - [ ] C. Create AWS WAF rules in the management account of the organization.
 Use AWS Lambda environment variables to store account numbers and OUS to manage.
 Update environment variables as needed to add or remove accounts or OUS.
 Create cross-account IAM roles in member accounts.
 Assume the roles by using AWS Security Token Service (AWS STS) in the Lambda function to create and update AWS WAF rules in the member accounts.
      - [ ] D. Use AWS Control Tower to manage AWS WAF rules across accounts in the organization.
 Use AWS Key Management Service (AWS KMS) to store account members and OU to manage.
 Update AWS KMS as needed to add or move accounts or OU.
 Create AM users in member accounts.
 Allow AWS Control Tower in the management account to use the access key and secret access key to create and update AWS WAF rules in the member accounts.